 Practice or it doesn't count

-We’ve spoken at length about how to build an incident response process, from picking your severities and deciding your roles to defining what an incident means for your organisation.
+We’ve spoken at length about how to build an incident response process, from picking your severities and deciding your roles to defining what an incident means for your organization.

 Here’s a secret, though: it’s not worth much unless you practice it.